sarahghp/p5bots/CONTRIBUTING.md

 # Contributing

+Contributing involves two important activities: development and not being a jackass.

 ## Be Nice
 As contributors to a p5.js library, p5bots collaborators are expected to abide by the [p5 Code of Conduct](https://github.com/processing/p5.js/blob/master/CONTRIBUTING.md).